SigNoz/signoz.io/blog/2022-04-28-opentelemetry-vs-prometheus.md

 ![Cover Image](/img/blog/2021/09/opentelemetry_vs_prometheus_cover-min.webp)

 OpenTelemetry is a vendor-agnostic instrumentation library.
 It provides a set of tools, APIs, and SDKs to create and manage telemetry data(logs, metrics, and traces).
+OpenTelemetry follows a specification driven development and has implementations in all major programming languages.

 Prometheus is a time-series metrics monitoring tool.
 Prometheus enables you to capture time-series data as metrics.
 These metrics can be aggregated to give insights into the behavior of your systems.